-The Migration Agency had had an average of 5,773 employees in the year 2022.
-Out of the total number of employees in 2022, 349 were working as case officers and 180 as decision makers in asylum cases.
-In 2022, the average age was 41 for women and 43 for men.
-The average period of employment was 9 years.
+The Swedish Migration Agency had an average of 6 037 employees in the year 2023.
+26 Out of the total number of employees in 2023, 349 were working as case officers and 180 as decision makers in asylum cases.27

-The Migration Agency have an obligation to report suspected war crimes.
+The Swedish Migration Agency have an obligation to report suspected war crimes.
 In 2020, the Agency reported 86 suspected war crimes to the police, and 74 in 2021.
 In 2022 the Agency reported 37 cases of suspected war crimes.
+In 2023, the Agency reported 48 cases.
 To the authors' knowledge, no such reports have led to an indictment (yet).
 It is not possible to know how many criminal investigations on the basis of these reports are ongoing as they are confidential until the indictment.